dhellmann/pymotw-3/source/pathlib/index.rst

 There are two ways to navigate "up" the filesystem hierarchy from a given path object.
-The ``parent`` property refers to a new path instance for the directory containing the path.
+The ``parent`` property refers to a new path instance for the directory containing the path, the value returned by :func:`os.path.dirname`.
 The ``parents`` property is an iterable that produces parent directory references, continually going "up" the path hierarchy until reaching the root.

 .. literalinclude:: pathlib_parents.py
    :caption: